ethanhann/redisearch-php/docs-src/index.md

-# What is this?
+# RediSearch-PHP

-RediSearch-PHP is a PHP client library for the [RediSearch](http://redisearch.io/) module which adds Full-Text search to Redis.
+RediSearch-PHP is a PHP client library for the [RediSearch](http://redisearch.io/) module which adds full-text search to Redis.

 ## Requirements